 Use telemedicine.
-You can (and should) connect with a doctor by video or phone and avoid going to the doctor’s office.
+You can connect with a doctor by video or phone to avoid going to the doctor’s office.
 All three of the County medical plans offer 24/7 telemedicine services at no cost to you.
 In addition to medical consultations, mental health support is available through the telemedicine providers.

 - Kaiser HMO members:

 - Call VHP’s 24/7 Nurse Advice Line at 866-682-9492.

 - See a doctor from your home, via telephone or video, using VHP’s telemedicine benefit, MDLIVE.
 Visit MDLIVE or call 888-467-4614 to activate your account or schedule an appointment (language assistance is available).

 Get tested if necessary.
 If a doctor determines you should be tested for COVID-19, the diagnostic test cost will be covered in full by all three of the County medical plans.
 In addition, any necessary follow-up care for a County medical plan member who has been diagnosed with COVID-19 will be covered in full without any deductible, copay, or cost sharing.

 Stay up to date.
 The three County medical plans continue to update their websites with pages dedicated to all COVID-19-related guidance and recommendations:

 Know that teledentistry is an option.
 If you have a dental issue that requires consultation, both of the County dental plans cover teledentistry services.
 You can stay updated on our dental plans’ special COVID-19 resources webpages: